CoLR-Det: Collaborative Latent Restoration for Small Object Detection in Low-Resolution Remote Sensing Images: EXPERIMENTS AND ANALYSIS

 \textbf{DOTAv1.5 Dataset}~\cite{DOTA2018}: The DOTAv1.5 dataset contains large-scale high-resolution remote sensing images with sizes reaching up to 4000$\times$4000 pixels.
 To facilitate processing, these images are cropped into 1024$\times$1024 patches with a 200-pixel overlap to ensure that objects near patch boundaries remain intact.
 For images smaller than 1024$\times$1024 pixels, zero-padding is applied.
 The resulting DOTAv1.5-Split dataset consists of 11{,}828 training images and 4{,}055 testing images.

 \textbf{NWPU VHR-10 Dataset}~\cite{Cheng2016}: The NWPU VHR-10 dataset is a collection of high-resolution remote sensing images with a focus on various object categories, including vehicles and buildings.
 For this dataset, we apply a similar preprocessing strategy by cropping the original images into 512$\times$512 patches with a 100-pixel overlap.
-This results in a total of 3{,}631 images in the NWPU VHR-10-Split dataset.
+This results in the NWPU VHR-10-Split dataset, which contains 2{,}723 training images and 908 testing images.

 \textbf{HRSSD Dataset}~\cite{Zhang2019}: The HRSSD dataset includes high-resolution remote sensing images that cover a wide range of small-object categories.
-Similar to DOTAv1.5, these images are cropped into 1024$\times$1024 patches with a 200-pixel overlap, yielding 53{,}056 images in the HRSSD-Split dataset.
+Similar to DOTAv1.5, these images are cropped into 1024$\times$1024 patches with a 200-pixel overlap.
+The resulting HRSSD-Split dataset contains 26{,}215 training images and 26{,}841 testing images.

-Representative examples for each dataset are shown on the left side (High-Resolution) of Fig.~\ref{fig:dataset_examples}, and category distributions are illustrated in Fig.~\ref{fig:dataset_distribution}.
-Detailed statistics are summarized in Table~\ref{tab:dataset_stats}.
+For all datasets, we follow the official train/test split and perform cropping after the split to prevent patches from the same original image appearing in both training and testing sets.